bevyengine/bevy-website/content/learn/quick-start/plugin-development.md

 ## Generic Plugin Types

-When developing a plugin you might want to allow your users to supply generic types.
+When developing a plugin, you might want to allow your users to supply your plugin with generic types.
-Enabling this can enable the user to write custom logic for the components they want to use.
+Enabling this can let the user write custom logic for the components they want to use.
-For example, the user could give your plugin a marker component to specify an entity that the plugin should perform some logic on.
+For example, a user could give your plugin a marker component to specify an entity that the plugin should perform some logic on.
 The user could also add events that your plugin should listen for, or add a resource your plugin should use (which is useful if you want to apply your plugin to multiple resources of the same type via type aliases.)

 You can define a generic plugin like so: